ColinKennedy/nvim2/spell/README.md

 - set spellsuggest to a file with built-in thesaurus options
 - Remove words that I don't need

-set spellcapcheck=[.?!]\_[\])'"\t ]\+,E.g.,I.e.

-Vim has `:h SpellBad` to show misspelled words.
-You can replace these words with z= according to your `:h spellsuggest`.
-But that highlighting only applies to words that are misspelled.
-What if the word that you want to replace is correctly spelled but you want to replace it with another word?
-How could you highlight that word to indicate "This word may be correct but there's a spelling suggestion that can be applied on this word".
-Ideally it'd be like `SpellSuggest` highlight group that I can control.
-Anyone know if there's a performant way to do that?

 ### Missing words
 re-apply